The Angel (2018 film): Plot

-During the Six-Day War in 1967, Israel conquers and occupies large areas of land including the Sinai Peninsula which then (and now) belonged to Egypt.
+During the Six-Day War in 1967, Israel conquers and occupies large areas of land, including the Sinai Peninsula which then (and now) belonged to Egypt.

 On September 3, 1973, Ashraf Marwan meets Arab terrorists outside Rome International Airport, with a missile launcher that he smuggled into Italy in his suitcase.
 He tells the terrorists that he must leave immediately, as he is an Egyptian diplomat who cannot be discovered at the place of the attack, while the insurgents aim the launcher at a commercial airliner that is heading to Israel.

-Three years earlier, in 1970, Ashraf lives and studies in London with his wife, Mona, the daughter of Egyptian President Gamal Abdel Nasser, and their son.
-Ashraf disagrees with Nasser on how to proceed in the Israeli conflict and suggests that Nasser prevent further bloodshed and try a diplomatic solution with Israel, with the US as a peace-broker.
-However, Nasser and his men fear this will lose them the support of the USSR.
-Realising the USSR is on its last legs, Ashraf insists Egypt cuts its ties with the Soviets.
-Nasser rebukes Ashraf, and afterwards urges Mona to divorce her husband, which Ashraf overhears.
+Three years earlier, in 1970, Ashraf lived and studied in London with his wife, Mona, the daughter of Egyptian President Gamal Abdel Nasser, and their son.
+Ashraf disagreed with Nasser on how to proceed in the Arab-Israeli conflict and suggested that Nasser prevent further bloodshed and try a diplomatic solution with Israel, with the United States as a peace broker.
+However, Nasser and his men fear this will lose them the support of the Soviet Union.
+Realising the Soviet Union is a declining power, Ashraf insists Egypt cut its ties with the Soviets.
+Nasser rebukes Ashraf and afterward urges Mona to divorce her husband, which Ashraf overhears.

 Angry and embarrassed, Ashraf is further humiliated when he finds out that Nasser, on whom they are financially dependent, is having him followed when he goes out with friends, causing Mona to worry that Ashraf is having an affair with actress Diana Ellis.
 Frustrated, Ashraf decides to call the Israeli Ambassador to the United Kingdom, Michael Comay, to share important information.
 When the embassy refuses to connect him to Comay, Ashraf hangs up.

 Soon after, President Nasser dies of a heart attack, and Ashraf and his family are recalled to Cairo.
 Vice President Anwar Sadat becomes the next president of Egypt.
-Ashraf wins Sadat's trust by uncovering high-level corruption within the Egyptian government, and slowly begins to climb the political ladder, eventually becoming an important political player in Egypt.
-His family life suffers from his political career although Ashraf finds time to read his son a bed-time story, The Boy Who Cried Wolf.
+Ashraf wins Sadat's trust by uncovering high-level corruption within the Egyptian government and slowly begins to climb the political ladder, eventually becoming an important political player in Egypt.
+His family life suffers from his political career, although Ashraf finds time to read his son a bedtime story, The Boy Who Cried Wolf.

 Back in London, Mossad agents finally reach out to Ashraf, playing him a recording of his previous call to the Israeli embassy.
 Ashraf meets his Mossad handler, Alex, and begins to sell his country's secrets to the Israeli government.
-The information that Ashraf provides is initially reliable and Alex and Ashraf develop a mutual rapport, with Ashraf being codenamed "the angel."
+The information that Ashraf provides is initially reliable and Alex and Ashraf develop a mutual rapport, with Ashraf being codenamed "the Angel."
 Eventually, however, Ashraf warns the Israelis on two occasions that Egypt will launch a military invasion, which never comes to pass.
-This puts a severe strain on his relationship with Mossad, who start doubting Ashraf's trustworthiness.
+This puts a severe strain on his relationship with Mossad, who starts doubting Ashraf's trustworthiness.